Semi-explicit integration of second order for weakly coupled poroelasticity: Introduction

 Then again, one is interested in a decoupled approach, in which the elliptic and parabolic equations can be solved sequentially.
 Such a decoupling does not only replace the solution of a large system by two smaller subsystems to be solved but also enables the application of standard preconditioners~\cite{LMW17}.
-Moreover, the decoupling of the systems favors a co-design paradigm, allowing the usage of highly optimized software packages for the porous media flow (the parabolic equation) and the mechanical problem (the elliptic equation) separately, and in addition, includes a linearization step if the permeability depends on the displacement, cf.~\cite{AltM22}.
+Moreover, the decoupling of the systems favors a co-design paradigm, allowing the usage of highly optimized software packages for the porous media flow (the parabolic equation) and the mechanical problem (the elliptic equation) separately, and, in addition, includes a linearization step if the permeability depends on the displacement, cf.~\cite{AltM22}.
 One attempt in this direction are iterative decoupling methods such as the \emph{fixed-stress}, \emph{fixed-strain}, or \emph{drained} splitting schemes; see, e.g.,~\cite{ArmS92,WheG07,KimTJ11a,MikW13}.
 These schemes come along with an additional inner iteration in each time step that is required to guarantee convergence~\cite{StoBKNR19} and, additionally, require a careful selection of tuning parameters.
-In~\cite{ChaR18}, an alternative method based on an additional stabilization term rather than an inner iteration is proposed.
+In~\cite{ChaR18b}, an alternative method based on an additional stabilization term rather than an inner iteration is proposed.
+Although first-order convergence in time is observed in experiments, the theory presented in~\cite{ChaR18b,ChaR18} only guarantees suboptimal convergence of order $1/2$.
+Moreover, an extension to a higher-order method is by far not intuitive.
+Similarly, extensions of the aforementioned iterative schemes would require many additional inner iterations to guarantee the prescribed accuracy, counteracting the aim of an efficient numerical method.

 To combine the advantages of the monolithic and iterative coupling methods, a \emph{semi-explicit} time-stepping scheme was introduced in~\cite{AltMU21}, which decouples the equations and does not require an additional inner iteration or stabilization parameters.
-The semi-explicit scheme equals the implicit Euler discretization up to a term with a time shift in one of the equations.
+For a comparison of this method with the monolithic and different decoupling strategies, we refer to \cite{Muj22}.
+We emphasize that the semi-explicit scheme equals the implicit Euler discretization up to a term with a time shift in one of the equations.
 The perception of this scheme in terms of delay equations allows proving convergence of the method if a weak coupling condition is satisfied.
 This condition is independent of the step size and can be quantified explicitly.